gitcoinco/web/CONTRIBUTING.md

 discuss and provide a fix if needed.

 ## Discussions And General Help
-As Gitcoin is still at it's early stages, drop by [gitcoin.co/slack](gitcoin.co/slack) and say hi to know what's next / to get your answers cleared up.
+As Gitcoin is still at its early stages, drop by [gitcoin.co/slack](gitcoin.co/slack) and say hi to know what's next / to get your answers cleared up.

 ## Pull Requests
 Pull Requests are the way in which concrete changes are made to the code and